 It is consistent with the Local Safeguarding Children Board (LSCB) procedures.

-If you or anyone has any cause for concern regarding their own safety or other students of the Academy they are encouraged to contact Miss Kerry Marshall the Designated Child Protection Officer at Bridge Academy in the first instance.
+If you or anyone has any cause for concern regarding their own safety or other students of the Academy they are encouraged to contact Miss Kerry Marshall the Designated Safeguarding Lead at Bridge Academy in the first instance.

 Telephone: 01908 889417